cjacker/opensource-toolchain-ch32v/README.md

 **Note 1:** These demo only blink LED connect to PA8.

-**Note 2:** 'CH573EVT.ZIP' and 'CH583EVT.ZIP' is partial opensourced, the static library named 'libISP573.a' and 'libISP583.a' is in binary format.
+**Note 2:** 'CH573EVT.ZIP' and 'CH583EVT.ZIP' is partial opensourced, there is no sources of static library 'libISP573.a' and 'libISP583.a'.

 # Programming

-There is 2 way to programming a CH32V MCU: ISP and RVSWD.

 ## ISP programming